Citations Affected: IC 6-3.1; noncode.

 (4) The capital investment attributable to the project.

-amount the average wage paid by the applicant. exceeds
+(5) The amount by which the average wage paid by the applicant exceeds the lesser of:

-the average wage paid within the county in which the project will
+(A) the average wage paid within the county in which the project will be located; or

 (6) The costs to Indiana and the affected political subdivisions with respect to the project.